PhoenixYork166/Cybersecurity-research/README.md

 ### A Web Application Firewall looks like:
 ![Web Application Firewall](https://www.cloudflare.com/img/learning/ddos/glossary/waf/waf.png)
 ###
-## This repo is for learning & professional development purposes
+## This repo is documented for learning & professional development purposes
 ##
 ## If you do NOT follow rules below, YOU absolutely GO TO JAIL ;)
 ![Jail](https://s28126.pcdn.co/blogs/ask-experian/wp-content/uploads/Can-You-Go-to-Jail-for-Debt_-1400x700-1.jpg.optimal.jpg)